mesosphere/dcos-docs-site/pages/docs/1.10/monitoring/debugging/gui-debugging/index.md

 ---
+layout: layout.pug
-post_title: Debugging from the DC/OS Web Interface
+title: Debugging from the DC/OS Web Interface
 feature_maturity: preview
-menu_order: 30
+menuWeight: 30
 ---

 You can debug your service or pod from the DC/OS web interface.